Strikes cripple Britain's railways, unions warn of more to come

-LONDON, June 23 (Reuters) - Strikes crippled Britain's rail network on Thursday as union bosses, train operating firms and the government faced off over demands that workers' pay increases keep pace with surging inflation.
+LONDON, June 23 (Reuters) - Strikes crippled Britain's rail network for the second time this week on Thursday as union bosses, train operating firms and the government faced off over demands that workers' pay increases keep pace with surging inflation.

-A spike in the cost of food and fuel is pushing many household budgets to the brink and is driving trade unions to demand higher pay increases for their members.
+A spike in the cost of food and fuel is pushing many household budgets to the brink, driving trade unions to demand higher pay increases for their members.
 The government has urged wage restraint to avoid an inflationary spiral.

+Britain's rail network was brought close to a standstill as 40,000 workers went on strike, echoing similar action on Tuesday, with rail bosses advising passengers not to use trains unless absolutely necessary this week as only about one in five services were running.

-Unions formed picket lines around rail stations for the second day this week and warned of more industrial action unless a deal can be reached to improve pay and avoid redundancies.
+Union bosses warned of more industrial action unless a deal could be reached to improve pay and avoid redundancies.

 "We'll continue to talk to the companies about everything that's been put on the table and we'll review that and see if and when there needs to be a new phase of industrial action," Mick Lynch, secretary-general of the Rail, Maritime and Transport Workers (RMT), told the BBC.